 - Download notebook: https://github.com/openSAIL/JWST_Planned_Observations

 Use and adapt the examples to your specific needs.

 If the results of one of the above types of MAST Portal searches shows that accepted JWST observations are at or near your specified target position, there is a potential duplication.
 You should go on to the next step, which is to look at the accepted program's detailed information to assess the situation in detail.

-The Portal does not provide all the metadata about planned observations that are necessary to determine whether your intended observation would duplicate.
-The Portal also displays only the primary footprint for an observation, but not those for associated dither positions or mosaic tiles.
+The portal does not provide the full metadata about planned observations that are necessary to determine whether your intended observation is a duplication.
+The portal also displays only the primary footprint for an observation, but not those for associated dither positions or mosaic tiles.
 Use the process below to visualize the full footprint.

 Check the APT file

-- Click the Program ID link in the portal listing (you may need to slide the horizontal scroll bar to the right to see the Proposal ID column).
-Or if you prefer, use the JWST Program Search Tool) and enter the Proposal ID number to bring up the Program Planning page for that ID
+- Click the Proposal ID link in the portal listing (you may need to slide the horizontal scroll bar to the right to see the Proposal ID column).
+Or if you prefer, use the JWST Program Search Tool) and enter the Proposal ID number to bring up the program planning page for that ID.

 - Compare the instrument used and its configuration (imaging/spectroscopy, filters, dispersers, masks) to your intended observation.
 If the observation is a mosaic, visualize the footprint of dithered or mosaicked observations in APT by clicking the View in Aladin button.

 Finally, review the JWST Duplicate Observations Policy carefully to determine if an apparent duplication is genuine.

-All observations obtained in DD/ERS programs, and observations in select GTO programs, will be publicly available as soon as they have been archived, with zero exclusive access period.
+Note: all observations obtained in DD/ERS programs, and observations in select GTO programs, will be publicly available as soon as they have been archived, with zero exclusive access period.
 Archival proposals for these data are part of the solicitation in cycle 1.
 See the Call for Proposals for details.